CSC207-UofT/course-project-all-stars/phase1/DesignDocument.md

 Person 6: Justice

 -   I continued my work on priority queues with Shysta.
 We expanded our functionality to allow for a new way of prioritizing that checks for covid symptoms, then health, then insurance.
-We also implemented the template design pattern, keeping the main Priority class as the template and feeding in different ways of prioritizing through higherPriority.
+We also implemented the template design pattern, keeping the main priority class as the template and feeding in different ways of prioritizing through higherPriority.

 -   I documented all of the classes and methods within those classes, elucidating what each major piece does, what parameters associated with each do, and what any applicable method returns.